Hosting and bandwidth provided by MacAce.net.

 The 2012 models also were offered in black and white, but with 16 GB or 32 GB of storage (and lower prices per gigabyte), but more limited operating system support for "tethering" to a Mac.

-Although Everyi.com's Ultimate iLookup feature can uniquely identify these iPod lines by the last four characters of their Serial Numbers, all three are subsequently referenced simply as the 4th Generation for the purpose of this Q&A.
+Although Everyi.com's Ultimate iLookup feature can uniquely identify these iPod lines by their Serial Numbers, all three are subsequently referenced simply as the 4th Generation for the purpose of this Q&A.

 The first most noticeable difference between the iPod touch 3rd Gen and 4th Gen -- at least if the devices are side-by-side -- is that both lines have a multi-touch capable 3.5" display, but the 4th Gen devices have a much higher-resolution 960x640 (326 ppi) "Retina" display compared to a 320x480 (163 ppi) display in the model replaced.